 Future areas of focus

-• Formulation of a fair and responsible pay policy; and
+• The finalisation of a fair and responsible pay policy.

 Advisors

-During the 2024 financial year, the committee has engaged REMchannel, to assist management and the Board in performing their duties and responsibilities.
+During the 2025 financial year, the committee has engaged REMchannel and PricewaterhouseCoopers Inc. (PwC), to assist management and the Board in performing their duties and responsibilities.

 The committee is satisfied and regards the consultants as being wholly objective and independent.